Miss Julie (2014 film): Plot

-John goes to Kathleen and makes sexual advances to her as well; she rebuffs him angrily.
+John goes to Kathleen and asks to hold each other; she rebuffs him angrily.
 She begins dressing John in his Sunday clothes, announcing that they are going to church together, where John will ask God for forgiveness.
 John pretends to agree.
 Kathleen expresses disgust that John has so little respect for his employers as to sleep with Miss Julie, and that Miss Julie lowered herself to sleep with him in turn.
 She tells him that they will be leaving the house and seeking employment elsewhere.

-Returning with the money and the cage which contains her beloved pet bird, Miss Julie watches in horror as John sadistically beheads her bird with a meat cleaver.
+Returning with the money and the cage which contains her beloved pet bird, John tells her to leave it.
+When she refuses, Miss Julie watches in horror as John beheads her bird with a meat cleaver.
 Having a second breakdown, Miss Julie screams at John, telling him that she hates him and that there is blood between them now.

 As Miss Julie picks up the stolen money from the floor, Kathleen arrives in her Sunday clothes.
-After listening to Miss Julie's monologue about eloping with John and the hotel in Switzerland, Kathleen gently explains to Miss Julie about the strength she draws from her own Christian Faith.
+After listening to Miss Julie's monologue about eloping with John and the hotel in Switzerland, Kathleen gently explains to Miss Julie about the strength she draws from her own Christian faith.
 Miss Julie expresses sadness that she does not share Kathleen's faith.

 Before she leaves, Kathleen lovingly urges John to come to church with her, saying gently that he can benefit from a good sermon.
 To Kathleen's visible distress, John refuses.

 As a deeply hurt Kathleen leaves, John gives Miss Julie his straight razor and urges her to commit suicide.
 Hesitating, Miss Julie expresses fear of going to Hell due to her high social rank.
 But John replies that Miss Julie is no longer one of the first, having lost her virginity, she is now one of the last.

 As John walks up the castle stairs to deliver the Baron's boots and breakfast, Miss Julie walks to the brook seen in the opening moments of the film.
 The last image seen before the credits is of Miss Julie lying dead by the brook with the stolen money in a bag around her neck, having slit her wrist with John's straight razor.